jpdevries/emosvg/README.md

 ## 🛠 Usage

-Use emojis in your HTML.
+Use emoji in your HTML.
 Wrap them in `span.emoji`.
 ```html
 <h1>
   <span class="emoji">🎉</span>